Melvynx/melvynx-waiting-web/README.md

 App was made in Svelte, inspired by the [tutorial of Svelte](https://svelte.dev/tutorial/basics).

-It had some animation and easter egg.
+It has animations and easter egg.

 ## Owner

 Made by Melvynx with a Lynx 🐆

+❤️🧨